 - The material initially selected for breast implants no longer suits a woman’s preferences.
 For example, a woman may want to transition from saline implants to silicone implants or from basic silicone implants to form-stable (“Gummy Bear”) implants.

-As a leading female plastic surgeon in Silicone Valley, Dr. Rosenthal understands the various reasons patients may wish to replace breast implants.
+As a leading female plastic surgeon in Silicon Valley, Dr. Rosenthal understands the various reasons patients may wish to replace breast implants.
 When possible, surgery may be conducted through the same incision line as the initial augmentation procedure.

 Removing Breast Implants